elisewebb6/visual-argument-2022spring/README.md

+Adventurous Eye

+For my visual argument project I wanted to collect a lot of my own photogrpahs and use them in a creative way.
+I decided to collage the photos from many of the places I have traveled to and use them to construct the iris of the eye.
+I wanted to show the world from my perspetive and encourage others to do the same.

 # Project 2: Visual Argument / Rhetorical Collage

 Your task in this unit is to **make a rhetorical claim through the juxtaposition of images and text.** It's kind of a collage, but a collage with an argument to make.
 In assigning this, I have two main goals for you: (1) to learn how to ethically obtain images and edit them using digital tools, and (2) to explore the affordances of still images as a medium, and especially their ability to _direct attention_ and _help make ideas memorable_.